thoughtspot/thoughtspot.github.io/_spotiq/comparative-analysis.md

 ![]({{ site.baseurl }}/images/comparative-analysis-4.png "Advanced analysis Options")

-On the SpotIQ Feedback tab, you can see all SpotIQ feedback you have given.
+On the SpotIQ Feedback tab, you can see all SpotIQ feedback gave.
 Insights that you disliked are pushed to the bottom of the list.

 ![]({{ site.baseurl }}/images/insight-feedback.png)